HamStudy/hamstudy-hambook/tech2022/content/Part 1. Science/index.md

 Don't worry if some concepts seem challenging at first.
 Every experienced ham operator started exactly where you are now—curious and eager to learn.
 As you progress, you'll build a foundation of knowledge that transforms scientific principles into the magic of radio communication.

-So let's dive in and explore the incredible science that makes amateur radio possible!
+So let's get started and explore the incredible science that makes amateur radio possible!